FredHutch/cookbook-slurm-wlm/doc/using.md

 # Configuring Slurm with this Module

-Slurm configuration is driven by configuration files- slurm.conf, slurmdbd.conf, etc.  This module provides templates for all of these but it will likely be necessary for you to override these templates using your own.

-Each of these config files can have a custom template- define these in your wrapper cookbook attributes:

-  - `slurm_conf_template`
-  - `slurmdbd_conf_template`
+## Wrap this Cookbook

+This cookbook can configure a basic working cluster (see Defaults), but is intended to be wrapped by a cookbook that contains the templates, attributes, and data particular to your cluster.
+For more information on wrapper cookbooks, refer to the [Chef Blog](https://www.chef.io/blog/2013/12/03/doing-wrapper-cookbooks-right/)

+## Config File Templates

+Slurm configuration is driven by plain text files using a "attribute=value" structure.
+There is a configuration file for the core daemons (slurmd and slurmctld which use `slurm.conf`) and one for the Slurm database connector daemon (slurmdbd, which uses `slurmdbd.conf`).

-The value should point to a template in the cookbook's `templates` directory.
-For example, if you create your own template (`my_slurm.conf.erb`)in a wrapper cookbook named `my_slurm_config` add these two attributes to your wrapper:
+The value should point to a template in your wrapper cookbook's `templates` directory.
+For example, if you create your own template (`my_slurm.conf.erb`)in a wrapper cookbook named `my_slurm_config` add these two attributes to your
+wrapper:

   - `node.default['slurm-wlm']['templates']['wrapper'] = 'my_slurm_config'`
   - `node.default['slurm-wlm']['templates']['slurm_conf'] = 'my_slurm.conf.erb'`
+  - `node.default['slurm-wlm']['templates']['slurmdbd_conf'] = 'my_slurmdbd.conf.erb'`

-The templates provided in this cookbook will expose any key-value pairs in the attribute `node['slurm-wlm']['configs']` and use databags for node and partition definitions (see Defining Nodes and Partitions).
+The templates provided in this cookbook will expose any and all key-value pairs in the attribute `node['slurm-wlm']['configs']` and use databags for node and partition definitions (see Defining Nodes and Partitions).
 The default will not configure a DBD host or database.

+Your own templates can use attribute-values or could be a simple text file with no ERB.
+Note that minimally the attribute `node.default['slurm-wlm']['configs']['ClusterName']` is required even if unused in the template(s)

 ## Slurm Configuration Parameters

 Slurm configs come in attribute/value pairs separated by an equals sign, e.g.:

-    ClusterName=bender
+    ClusterName=planetexpress

 There are numerous configuration parameters available- if you wish to use attributes to create the Slurm configuration, create the following: